by Sirius Fourside

 Up to a point, the more bubbles and surface agitation, the better, as this dissolves more oxygen into the water.
 As long as the roots are not being very disturbed, you can’t really go wrong with adding more oxygen.

 Root rot cannot thrive in an oxygen-rich environment and your plants will grow faster with lots of oxygen.
-I use one EcoPlus 2 Air Pump w/ 2 Outlets for each 10 gallon container (which each hold 5 gallons of water), which I have connected to 2 large air stones per air pump since this one has 2 outlets; this helps make sure there’s plenty of oxygen in the water healthy roots and faster growth.
+I use one EcoPlus 2 Air Pump w/ 2 Outlets for each 10-gallon container (which each holds 5 gallons of water), which I have connected to 2 large air stones per air pump since this one has 2 outlets; this helps make sure there’s plenty of oxygen in the water healthy roots and faster growth.